actionless/awesome_config/README.md

 #### Installation

-Works with Awesome WM 4.3
+ - `awesome43` branch of this config works with AwesomeWM 4.3
+ - `master` branch of this config works with AwesomeWM git `master`

 ```sh
 cd ~/.config/